littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 {% endhighlight %}

 ### Streamlining your Shiny apps
-Sometimes, you need to order different parts of code in a scenario.
+Sometimes, you need to order different parts of code in a given scenario.
 Unlike the normal logic of R, Shiny doesn't interprete your code in the descending order.
-In `server.r` each bloc of code aims to return an output element and Shiny will interprete them simultaneously.
-It's very often that one output element depends on another.
+In `server.r` each bloc of code aims to return an output element and Shiny will interprete them almost simultaneously.
+It's very often that one output element depends on others.
 In Shiny you need to tell the program when to do or to not do something.

 The simplest way is to create reactive button so that a bloc of code will only be interpreted when the user clicks on the button.
 However, I find it not practical to create too many buttons.

 A good way is to use reactive expressions that let you control which parts of your app update when.
 You can take a look at [**this tutorial**](http://shiny.rstudio.com/tutorial/lesson6/){:target="_blank"} for a better understanding of reactive expressions.

-Sometimes I find it more convenient to streamline my program by using `reactiveValues`.
+Sometimes I find it more convenient to manually streamline my program by using `reactiveValues` as a condition.
 The idea is to create reactive boolean variables to trigger a bloc of code.

 {% highlight r %}
 display.order <- reactiveValues(part2 = FALSE, part3 = FALSE)
 {% endhighlight %}

-I only want to do the part 2 when the part 1 is done and to do the part 3 when the part 2 is done.
-So I create a list of two reactive values preset at FALSE.
-At the end of the part 1 code, I change the value of part 2 to TRUE.
-At the end of the part 2 code, I change the value of part 3 to TRUE.
-Please note that at the beginning of the part 1, I insist that part 2 is FALSE (idem for part 3).
-It is because part 1 can be interpreted more than 1 time and each time it's interpreted, I want the part 2 to be updated.

 ### Conditional panel